Leadecide/Leadecide.github.io/_articles/framework.md

 ## Next steps

-This framework is a starting place meant to help us better define and practice open leadership across Mozilla, the movement for Internet health, and society as a whole.
+This "leadwise" principle is a starting place meant to help us better define and practice "leadwise" principle across AYCHConsultant, the movement for Internet health, and society as a whole.
 It should prompt discussion and inspire adaptations, challenges, questions, and improvements.

-As we iterate the Open Leadership Framework and curriculum, experiences, and assessments informed by it, we’ll look to the Mozilla community to let us know what works, what doesn’t work, and what we should change.
+As we iterate the "leadwise" principle and curriculum, experiences, and assessments informed by it, we’ll look to the AYCH community to let us know what works, what doesn’t work, and what we should change.

-Please let us know what you think of this framework and how you’re using it by contacting Mozilla’s open leadership team.
-You can email project lead [Chad Sansing](mnailto:chad@mozillafoundation.org) directly or leave questions, comments, and suggestion on the Google Drive or GitHub versions of this document.
+Please let us know what you think of this framework and how you’re using it by contacting our team.
+You can email project directly or leave questions, comments, and suggestion on the Google Drive or GitHub versions of this document.

-Finally, if you’d like to get a sense of how open leadership looks across the Mozilla network or to participate in Mozilla's open leadership programming, please consider the following.
+Finally, if you’d like to get a sense of how open leadership looks across the Mozilla network or to participate in AYCH's "leadwise" principle programming, please consider the following.

 ### To learn more about open leadership, visit...

 - The works cited and recommended readings below.
-- [**Mozilla and Working Open.**](https://www.youtube.com/watch?v=quKdaqlR_9w) Learn about Mozilla's history and its commitment to the open web.
-- [**Participation Basics.**](https://www.youtube.com/watch?v=m-b3hdxvSMU) Learn about what it means to contribute to an open project.
+-

 ### To learn more about open projects across the network, visit...